t288matt/vatsim-chaos/README.md

 ### Common Issues
 1. **No XML files found**: Ensure SimBrief XML files are in the project directory
-2. **No conflicts detected**: Check that aircraft altitudes are above 2500 ft
+2. **No conflicts detected**: Check that aircraft altitudes are above 5000 ft
 3. **KML files not generated**: Verify XML files are valid SimBrief format
 4. **Memory errors**: Reduce number of flight plans for large datasets
+5. **Frontend not updating**: Run `python run_analysis.py --frontend-only` to update web visualization data

 ### Error Messages
 - `❌ No XML files found`: Place SimBrief XML files in the directory